thegamecracks/dum-dum-irc/README.md

 pip install git+https://github.com/thegamecracks/dum-dum-irc
 ```

-Once installed, the `dumdum` and `dumdum-server` entry points should be
+Once installed, you can use the `dumdum` and `dumdum-server` commands.
-provided.
-Run `dumdum-server --help` for options.
+Running `dumdum` starts a graphical client which you can use to join
+Dumdum servers, while `dumdum-server` is used to host servers of your own.
+Both support the `-h/--help` option if you want to see more details on their usage.

 ## Implementation